 Eliza’s fiancé breaks off the engagement, and leaves her with a warning about her lover: “Banish him from your society if you wish to preserve your virtue unsullied, your character unsuspicious.
 It already begins to depreciate.
 Snatch it from the envenomed tongue of slander before it receive an incurable wound.”

-The book follows the true story as far as Eliza goes; the girl dies pregnant, much mourned by her friends.
-Major Sanford, meanwhile, is left by his wife and slinks off to some place where his name is not known with a final word: "Let it warn you, my friend, to shun the dangerous paths which I have trodden."
+The book follows the true story as far as Eliza goes.
+The girl dies pregnant, much mourned by her friends.
+Major Sanford, meanwhile, is left by his wife and slinks off to some place where his name is not known.
+His final word: “Let it warn you, my friend, to shun the dangerous paths which I have trodden.”

 The wildly popular book, the first American novel written by a woman, was seen as a powerful lesson against the loose morals that led Eliza and Sanford to ruin.